-The NCE consists of 100 scored multiple choice items.
-At times, additional un-scored items may be added for BETA testing purposes.
-When BETA items are on an exam additional time is allotted to complete the exam.
+The NCE consists of 100 scored multiple choice items and 30 non-scored BETA items.
+Exam candidates will receive a score based upon their performance on one hundred (100) scored items.
+Administering BETA (non-scored) items allows the NBC-HIS to collect data on new items and assemble subsequent exams.
 Items from each competency area are randomly distributed though the exam.
 A successful Exam Candidate should be familiar with the following areas of competency.